 When it comes time to close on your Florida home purchase, the last thing you want is a dispute over what "stays" and what "goes" with the property.
-However, too frequently, what the Buyer thinks stays and what the Seller thinks goes, are many times one in the same.
-So, the question becomes "is it real or personal property".
+However, too frequently, what the buyer thinks stays and what the seller thinks goes, are many times not one in the same.
+So, the question becomes "is it real or personal property?"

-As everything in real estate is negotiable, and you may really, really want some item belonging to the Seller, then just include it in your sales contract.
-The Seller may not be able to use it at their new home and it never hurts to ask!
+As everything in real estate is negotiable, and you may really, really want some item belonging to the seller, then just include it in your contract offer.
+The seller may not be able to use it at their new home and it never hurts to ask!

 For more information on this real estate topic, please feel free to contact us directly.
 Our associates will be more than happy to assist you in answering any and all questions you may have.

 Real Estate Terms Glossary Index

 Page Authored by Benjamin Dona of Gulf Coast Associates, Realtors

 Questions About Real versus Personal Property?